 Sodom and Homosexuality

-In Gen. 18, around noon, Abraham has a vision of God, then three men approach his tent.
-He hurried toward them and bowed, offering food for their stomach and water for their feet.
-Sarah, Abraham's menopausal wife, made leavened bread for them.
-Abraham's concern for their welfare pleased God, so one of the men told Sarah she would have a child.
-Sarah giggled, thinking he jested.
-(After God destroys Sodom, we learn her error when she had Isaac.)
-When ready to leave, Abraham walked them a short while to point them to Sodom.
+In Genesis 18, around noon, Abraham had a vision of God.
+Then, three men approached his tent.
+When Abraham saw them, he hurried toward them and bowed, then offered them food to fill their stomach and water to clean their feet.
+At Abraham's prompting, Sarah prepared leavened bread for their guests.
+Abraham's hospitality and concern for their welfare had pleased God, so one man told Sarah that she would bear a child.
+Sarah giggled because she thought he jested.
+Once the visitors had finished resting and decided to leave Canaan to go to Sodom, Abraham walked with them and showed them the way.

-In Gen. 19, in the evening, two angels approached the gates of Sodom.
-(It seems Abraham's visitors consisted of these angels and God.)
-Lot, seeing them approach, rose to his feet, bowed, and offered food and a place to rest.
-They reluctantly agreed.
-After eating and before they would lie to rest, "all the men of Sodom" surrounded Lot's home, demanding he release the angels so they "know" them.
-Lot offers his virgin daughters, hoping to protect the angels.
-The mob refused them and threatened him.
-The mob decided to break down the door, but the angels intervened and blinded them.
-They decided, God should destroy Sodom, but leave alive Lot and his family.
-After learning what would happen to Sodom, Lot told his sons-in-law to leave; but they laughed, thinking he spoke in jest or lost his mind.
-(We learned their error when fire enveloped them.)
-Lot and some of his family left Sodom for safety.
-The mother, not following the angels' instructions, looked back and turned to a pillar of salt.
+In Genesis 19, in the evening, two angels approached the gates of Sodom.
+(The transition from “men” in Genesis 18 to “angels” in Genesis 19 readily lends itself to the inference that these two angels had disguised themselves as men when they visited Canaan.
+I suspect that God had disguised himself as the third “man.”
+This may explain Abraham's vision.)
+Lot, sitting near the gates, saw the two angels approach and rose to his feet, bowed to them, and offered them bread to eat and a place to rest.
+The angels reluctantly agreed.
+After eating and before they would lie down to sleep, “all the men of Sodom” had surrounded the home of Lot and demanded that he release the angels so they may “know” them.
+Lot pleaded with them and offered his virgin daughters because he wanted to protect the angels, but the mob refused his offer and threatened him.
+Then, the people of the mob decided to break down the door.
+When they tried to break it down, the angels intervened and blinded them.
+The angels predicted that God would destroy Sodom but leave alive Lot and his family, so they told Lot and his family to leave before God destroys the city.
+Then, Lot told his sons-in-law to leave, but they laughed because they thought he had spoke in jest or had lost his mind.
+Lot and some his family fled for their safety.
+The wife of Lot did not follow what the angels had told her, not to look back to see the destruction, and that caused her to turn into a pillar of salt.

-I can hear the argument coming, "Men comprised the mob in Sodom.
-The mob wanted to 'know' the male angels.
-That seems like a clear-cut case of men wanting homosexual relations and acting on it.
-The story links God destroying Sodom to what the inhabitants wanted to do.
-How could you think Gen. 18-19 does not condemn homosexuality?"
-To answer this, I turn to the Hebrew wording and the literary and cultural contexts.
+I know you have a question for me, dear reader.
+“Men comprised the mob in Sodom and they wanted to ‘know’ the male angels.
+Clearly, the men lusted homoerotically and acted on their lusts.
+The story links the actions of the inhabitants with their destruction.
+How could you think that Genesis 19 does not condemn homosexuality?”
+I shall answer your question by directing your attention to the Hebrew wording and the literary and sociocultural context.

 Homosexuality is an illicit